WebOrigami/docs/src/content/framework/intro5.md

 }
 ```

-The question to consider is: on the line that defines `newTotal`, what variables are in scope?
+A sample scope question to consider is: on the line that defines `newTotal`, what variables are in scope?
 That is, what can you write to the right of the `=` equals sign?

 The answer in JavaScript and many other programming languages is that the definition of `newTotal` can "see" the following variables in scope, each defined by a different level of the programming language's hierarchical block structure: